-Assessment for unusual fears in those with autism deemed “critical” by new study
+Assessment for unusual fears in those with autism deemed “critical” by a study

 “Children with autism perceive, experience, and react to the world differently than children without autism.
 What is tolerable for most children (e.g., clouds in the sky, a change in activity or routine, sensory input, or a performance request) might be terrifying, distressing, or infuriating for a child with autism.”

 Assessment for unusual and common fears deemed “critical” by study

 The study found that most children with autism experience common and unusual fears, and that those fears have a role in further impairing functioning.
 Its finding was that clinical assessment was essential for those with autism, as there is proven and effective treatments available to help most of them.
 Having to face fear over daily objects or events can be a root source of anxiety, and anxiety (along with sensory overload) is one of the leading causes of autistic meltdowns.